bauripalash/article-archive/tech/2018-06-12-Easy-Calculations-With-Python.md

 > I recommend reading my previous article about starting with python <https://palash.tk/Simple-Introduction-To-Python-Programming>, read that before going further if you're new to Programming or Python

-So let's start..
+So let's start.

 ## Start Python

-If you've python installed locally run [IDLE](https://en.m.wikipedia.org/wiki/IDLE) otherwise use online interpreter like [Repl.It](https://repl.it/languages/python3)
+If you've python installed locally run [IDLE](https://en.m.wikipedia.org/wiki/IDLE), otherwise use online interpreter like [Repl.It](https://repl.it/languages/python3)

-If You've Opened IDLE or Other [REPL](https://en.m.wikipedia.org/wiki/Read–eval–print_loop) you'll see a prompt like this,
+If You've Opened IDLE or Other [REPL](https://en.m.wikipedia.org/wiki/Read–eval–print_loop), you'll see a prompt like this,

 `>>>`